Holy of Holies: In Rabbinical Judaism

-Traditional Judaism regards the location where the inner sanctuary was originally located, on the Temple Mount (Mount Moriah), as retaining some or all of its original sanctity for use in a future Third Temple.
+Traditional Judaism regards the location where the inner sanctuary was located as retaining some or all of its original sanctity for use in a future Third Temple.
 The exact location of the Holy of Holies is a subject of dispute.

 Traditional Judaism regards the Holy of Holies as the place where the presence of God dwells.
 The Talmud gives detailed descriptions of Temple architecture and layout.
-According to the Babylonian Talmud Tractate Yoma, the Kodesh Hakodashim (Holy of Holies) is located in the center of the esplanade from a North-South perspective, but significantly to the West from an East–West perspective, with all the major courtyards and functional areas lying to its east.
+According to the Babylonian Talmud, Tractate Yoma, the Holy of Holies was located in the center of the esplanade from a north–south perspective, but significantly to the west from an east–west perspective, with all the major courtyards and functional areas lying to its east.

-The Talmud supplies additional details, and describes the ritual performed by the High Priest.
-During the ritual, the High Priest would pronounce the Tetragrammaton, the only point according to traditional Judaism that it was pronounced out loud.
-According to Jewish tradition, the people prostrated themselves fully on the ground when it was said.
+The Talmud supplies additional details and describes the ritual performed by the High Priest.
+During the annual ritual, the High Priest would pronounce the Tetragrammaton, the only time it was pronounced.
+According to tradition, the people prostrated themselves fully on the ground when the Name was spoken.
 According to the Talmud, the High Priest's face upon exit from the Holy of Holies was radiant.

 While under normal circumstances, access to the Holy of Holies was restricted to the High Priest and only on Yom Kippur, the Talmud suggests that repair crews were allowed inside as needed but were lowered from the upper portion of the room via enclosures so that they only saw the area they were to work on.

 Synagogue architecture

-Judaism regards the Torah ark, a place in a synagogue where the Torah scrolls are kept, as a miniature Holy of Holies.
+Jews regards the Torah ark, a place in a synagogue where the Torah scrolls are kept, as a miniature Holy of Holies.